 Additionally, an attack with your offhand weapon while dual wielding and Crossbow Expert’s extra attack both take up a bonus action.
 Since you can only take 1 bonus action a turn, you can’t really go full machine gun here without a DM bending the rules, but still a very cool character concept if you have your heart set on the double hand crossbow build.

 Note: There is a little room for ambiguity when determining whether this build is viable in the Player’s Handbook due to how the Ammunition weapon property is worded.
 While there hasn’t been an official ruling clarifying this, 5E rules expert Jeremy Crawford weighed in on this subject during a Q&A session, which is good enough for us and most other DMs.
+Video below.

 This isn’t instinctive, but bards start with hand crossbows, can sometimes find themselves in trouble when the charisma checks go wrong, and if they’re not casting a spell with a bonus action, they’re usually not doing anything with it.
 A hand crossbow could add that little bit of extra usefulness.